 Do I have to go without my contact lenses before having Laser Vision Correction?

 Yes, depending on of what type of lenses you have, how often you wear them, and how many years you have been wearing them.
-Dr. Violin will advise you regarding the length of time to leave your lenses out prior to your evaluation, and prior to your surgery.
+Dr. Moreira will advise you regarding the length of time to leave your lenses out prior to your evaluation, and prior to your surgery.

 Can I have Laser Vision Correction while I am pregnant or breastfeeding?